OpenRobotLab/EmbodiedScan/data_preparation/README.md

 3. Download Matterport3D data [HERE](https://github.com/niessner/Matterport).
 Link or move the folder to this level of directory.

 4. Organize the file structure.
-Under `mmscan_data/embodiedscan-split`, the directory structure should be as below, You are recommanded to create a soft link to the raw data folder under `mmsan_data/embodiedscan-split`.
+You are recommanded to create a soft link to the raw data folder under `mmsan_data/embodiedscan-split/data`.

    ```
-   data/
+   mmsan_data/embodiedscan-split/data/
    ├── scannet/
    │   ├── scans
    │   │   ├── <scene_id>